AngelosDid/AResCoN/README.md

 * AResCoN has only be tested with .tif images.
 Different channels must be tested separately.

 * For a complete utilization of its features, it requires images from small multi-stacks (usually comprising up to 10 planes).
-Due to the wiggly nature of a mounted tissue -as well as the slightly different depth of cells and nuclei populating it- the acquisition of several planes can secure at least one crisp capture of each cell-nucleus across many planes.
+Due to the wiggly nature of a mounted tissue -as well as the slightly different depth of cells and nuclei populating it or inconsistencies in slice thickness- the acquisition of several planes can secure at least one crisp capture of each cell-nucleus across many planes.
 AReScON can filter out Cellpose predictions that are detected over separate planes and correspond to the same observation.

 * AResCoN hasn't been tested yet with multistack images comprising more than 9 planes.
 It also hasn't been tested yet with multistack images comprising a different number of planes (e.g. a multistack of 6 planes and a multistack of 9 planes).